layday/instawow/README.rst

 Discovery
 ~~~~~~~~~

-*instawow* aims to facilitate add-on management and not discovery.
-It
+*instawow*'s purpose is to facilitate add-on management and not discovery.
-does not seek to drive users away from add-on portals; but to make
+It does not seek to drive people away from add-on portals; but to make
 installing, updating and removing add-ons found on portals hassle-free
 for those of us who are (ever so slightly) proficient with the command
-line and do not particularly relish in using bloatware or inhabiting
+line and do not particularly revel in using bloatware or inhabiting
 walled gardens.
 It is also important to note that the Twitch client
 communicates with Google Analytics, Scorecard Research and Nielsen
 without user consent, which is unacceptable to me and my European